nestauk/ccid_zg_fe_prod_05_fli/privacy-notice-en.md

      You will have the option to provide your email address when using Zeitgeist.
 This could be for the purposes of receiving invitations to other workshop sessions in the future, to sign up to receive marketing emails from us (see section 5 below) or to sign up to receive a participation voucher (where applicable).

 In addition, we may collect the following additional data from you which is collected and stored in a **non-identifiable** way.
-This means that it is either entirely anonymous, or it is collected in a manner that means we know that the data belongs to a specific individual but we cannot identify that the individual is you.
+This means that it is either entirely anonymous, or it is psuedo-anonymised (i.e. the data collected in a manner that means we know that the data belongs to a specific individual but we cannot identify that the individual is you).

 2. **Non-identifiable data**
    - Non-identifiable workshop session data including:
      - Recordings and transcriptions of discussions

      - Responses to questions about your policy opinions

    - Certain non-identifiable demographic information.
 The categories of demographic information may change depending on the focus of the workshop session and examples are listed below.
 Please see the workshop information sheet for more information about the non-identifiable demographic data that will be collected.
      - Ethnicity

      - Age range